cypress-io/cypress-documentation/source/api/commands/task.md

 `cy.task()` provides an escape hatch for running arbitrary Node code, so you can take actions necessary for your tests outside of the scope of Cypress.
 This is great for:

 - Seeding your test database.
-- Storing state in Node that you want persisted between tests.
+- Storing state in Node that you want persisted between spec files.
 - Performing parallel tasks, like making multiple http requests outside of Cypress.
 - Running an external process.